yig/graphics101-meshes/README.md

 * When done, zip your entire `meshes` directory along with the output subdirectory and your `Notes.txt` file as `hw05_lastname_firstname.zip`.
+Do not include your `build` directory.
+It is large and unnecessary.
 Upload your solution to Blackboard before the deadline.

 * **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code